meet the editorial team

 Jina DuVernay | Non Fiction Editor

-Jina DuVernay is a California native currently residing in Atlanta, Georgia where she works as a librarian.
-She has published several professional articles and book chapters, and is a freelance writer for Sisters from AARP and American Greetings.
-DuVernay has been an editor for Women of Color + Libraries (WOC+lib) and The Center for Black Digital Research at Penn State. jina@midnightandindigo.com
+Jina DuVernay is a Southern California native currently residing in Atlanta, Georgia where she works as a librarian and an English adjunct instructor.
+She has published several professional articles and book chapters, and is a contributing writer for Sisters from AARP. jina@midnightandindigo.com

 Ravynn K. Stringfield, Ph.D. | Non Fiction Editor

 Ravynn K. Stringfield, Ph.D. is a writer based in Virginia.
 Ravynn’s creative nonfiction has appeared in Catapult, Shondaland, Greatist, ZORA and midnight & indigo.
 She penned the column “Superhero Girlfriends Anonymous” for Catapult magazine from 2021-2022.
 Her debut novel, Love Requires Chocolate (Joy Revolution, August 2024), is a young adult romance following young Black American theatre nerd, Whitney Curry, as she conducts research on her idol, Josephine Baker, during a study abroad program in Paris but gets sidetracked by her French tutor.
-Her sophomore novel, Love in 280 Characters or Less (Feiwel & Friends)will be out April 15, 2025.
+Her sophomore novel, Love in 280 Characters or Less (Feiwel & Friends)was published in April 2025.
 You can read more at ravynnkstringfield.com or follow her on social media @RavynnKaMia. ravynn@midnightandindigo.com

 Are you a Black woman writer?
 We’re looking for short stories and personal essays to feature on our digital and print platforms.
 Check out upcoming submissions periods at midnightandindigo.com/write-for-us or visit our Submittable page.